PyGithub/PyGithub/ReadMe.md

  - Partial releases (versions 0.x)
    - implementation of other object types (git objects in priority)

- - First full release (version 1.0, planned mid-March 2015)
+ - First full release (version 1.0, planned mid-March)
    - full coverage of the API

 Tutorial